London underground station South Kensington, Piccadilly Line, Circle & District Line, Zone 1

 This museum is very well suited for a family visit.
 However, you should be prepared for large crowds of visitors on weekends.
 Especially at the interactive stations and the fee-based 3D film screenings you should expect some delays.

 1. In the Making the Modern World Gallery on the ground floor (level 0) you will find the most famous exhibition objects.
-Including the Stephenson's Rocket steam locomotive from the year 1829 and the Apollo 10 command module which flew 1969 around the moon to prepare the lunar landing of Apollo 11.
+Including Puffing Billy, the oldest still preserved steam locomotive from the year 1813 and the Apollo 10 command module which flew 1969 around the moon to prepare the lunar landing of Apollo 11.

 2. The Energy Hall on the ground floor (level 0) shows the oldest preserved atmospheric steam engine, which is the predecessor of the classic steam engine.
 The atmospheric steam engine was built in 1791 and was in use until 1918.
 So in total it was 127 years in operation.
 But also the more known classic steam engine by James Watt can be admired here.